 This is the last phase, the last step you have to take.

 You know the drill: in order to be here, you’ll have to answer most of the following questions with a “Yes”:

 - Do you have an idea of the reasons that led to the breakup?

 - Do you know your own needs, and have you learned to respect them?

 - Have you learned to be alone without feeling lonely?

 - Have you started to love yourself more and more?

 - Do you feel that you can trust people again?

-- Have you learned what to expect of a future relationship?
+- Have you learned what to expect from a future relationship?

-- Do you set yourself goals in your job and private life?
+- Do you set yourself goals for your job and private life?